javl/InstaxBLE/readme.md

 By default, this script will connect to the first Instax printer it can find, but you can also specify the name (`device_name`) or address (`device_address`) of the printer you want to connect to:

-    # use the first printer that we can find:
+    # use the first printer that we can find (default):
     instax = InstaxBle()
     # Connect to a printer by device name.
 Ommit the (Android) or (IOS) part you might see in your Bluetooth settings:
     instax = InstaxBle(device_name='INSTAX-12345678')